-To play this scenario the rules are followed exactly as described above in 6.0 to 11.0.
+To play this scenario the rules are followed exactly as described above

-Remove all cards from each deck showing a Year with an upward arrow - these will enter the deck later in the game - and then shuffle each deck.
+Remove all cards from each deck showing a year at the top - these will enter the deck later in the game - and then shuffle each deck.

-The Victory Point marker is placed in the 1 space on the Parliamentarian side of the Victory Track.
-The Year marker is placed on the 1642 space and the Turn marker on the V space.
+The Victory Point marker is placed in the 1 space on the 'For Parliament' side of the Victory Track.
+The Year marker is placed on the 1642 space.

 For the set up of blocks, refer to the 'September 1642' sides of the Set Up Sheets or the lists below.
-Blocks with the name of an Area are deployed upright at full strength on the map in the indicated Area, while blocks with 'Rec.
-Pool' are placed upright in the Recruitment Pool.
-All other blocks are placed beside the map - these will be deployed or placed in the Recruitment Pool later in the game.
+Blocks with white text in italics above the illustration are deployed upright at full strength on the map in the indicated Area or in the Recruitment Pool.
+Blocks with yellow text in italics above the illustration are placed beside the map - these will be deployed later in the game.